GOP's anti-Muslim display likening Rep. Omar to a terrorist rocks W. Virginia capitol

 One staff member was physically injured during the morning's confrontations, and another official resigned after being accused of making anti-Muslim comments.

-The display featured a picture of the World Trade Center in New York City as a fireball exploded from the one of the Twin Towers, set above a picture of Democratic Rep. Ilhan Omar, who's a Muslim.
+The display featured a picture of the World Trade Center in New York City as a fireball exploded from the one of the Twin Towers, set above a picture of Democratic Rep. Ilhan Omar, who is Muslim.

 "'Never forget' - you said. . ." read a caption on the first picture.
 "I am the proof - you have forgotten," read the caption under the picture of Omar, who is wearing a hijab.